-The conjunction rule is, therefore, admissible for all of the abstract modules we consider.
-Its omission is then justified since nothing would be gained from its inclusion in our set of inference rule.
+Thus, the basic command specifications are guaranteed to have mutually exclusive preconditions and the conjunction rule cannot be used to derive a stronger postcondition for any of the basic commands.
+Its omission is then justified since nothing would be gained from its inclusion in our set of inference rules.